Public Retirement Research Lab (PRRL)Carly Miller2023-02-02T09:03:02-05:00

 Distribute encryption key to data provider

-Third Party generates encryption key on secure, dedicated system
+Third Party generates hash key on secure, dedicated system

 The key is sent from Third Party to the data provider via secure method using an encrypted file